bengler/snitch/README.md

            "last_page": <more content? true/false>
          }
        }

+The default scope is 'pending', meaning reported items that are undecided still.
+Other possible scopes that can be
+specified:

+    'fresh': Any fresh content that has not been marked as seen by a moderator
+    'reported': All reported items, including items that have recieved a decision

+Notify snitch of the existence of an item:

+    POST /items/:uid

+This is used to notify snitch of the existence of new content.
+Some moderators like to review new content as it arrives.
+Go figure.
+To let snitch know a moderator has seen an item, post an action of the kind "seen".
+(Any other action will also mark the item as seen.)

 Register a moderator decision:

     POST /items/:uid/actions (post data: {"action": {"kind": <a valid decision label>})

-Actions are either 'kept', 'removed' or 'edited'.
+Actions are either 'kept', 'removed', 'seen' or 'edited'.
 Actual removal of content is not performed by snitch, but this will remove the item from the default list returned by GET /items.
 Currently the user reporting a decision must be god of the given realm, but this is just a temporary solution until we have a proper concept of "moderators".
 Both the decision and the decider is registered with the item in question.